READING July, 2018

 The books are listed in alphabetical order.
 For brevity, both initial articles of a title ("the", "a/an", etc.), as well as any subtitle have been left out.

-ABC Murders Age of Anger AI Super-Powers American Psycho Angle of Repose Antifragile Art of Memory Augustus Becoming Wise Big Sleep Breakfast at Tiffany's Cousin Bette Dogs are Eating them Now East of Eden English, August Executioner's Song Geographical Pivot of History Harvard and the Unabomber Imperium I Married a Communist Jill Language Instinct Long Goodbye Lord Jim Love in the Time of Cholera Maltese Falcon Man's Search for Meaning Ministry of Utmost Happiness Moral Disorder Murder of Roger Ackroyd Muqaddimah Nectar in a Sieve Norse Mythology Old Goriot Peace Be Upon You Pnin Portnoy's Complaint Power of Meaning Robert Lee Saint Augustine Sense of an Ending Sorrows of Young Werther Stoner Story Wallah Words Are My Matter Things They Carried Third Policeman Wizard of Earthsea
+ABC Murders Age of Anger AI Super-Powers American Psycho Angle of Repose Antifragile Art of Memory Augustus Becoming Wise Benito Cereno Big Sleep Breakfast at Tiffany's Cousin Bette Dogs are Eating them Now East of Eden English, August Executioner's Song Geographical Pivot of History Harvard and the Unabomber Imperium I Married a Communist If on a Winter's Night Jill Language Instinct Long Goodbye Lord Jim Love in the Time of Cholera Maltese Falcon Man's Search for Meaning Ministry of Utmost Happiness Moral Disorder Murder of Roger Ackroyd Muqaddimah Nectar in a Sieve Norse Mythology Old Goriot Peace Be Upon You Pnin Portnoy's Complaint Power of Meaning Robert Lee Saint Augustine Sense of an Ending Sorrows of Young Werther Stoner Story Wallah Words Are My Matter Things They Carried Third Policeman Wizard of Earthsea